 Pain might only be part of the symptomatic picture, with tingling, numbness and weakness also being possible in certain patient profiles.
 Less commonly, patients might report burning sensations, grinding noises or other symptomology.

-Scoliosis Neck Pain Causation and Contribution
+Spinal Curvature Neck Pain Causation and Contribution

 Scoliosis might be a direct causative factor in neck pain expressions or simply might be part of a larger picture as a contributor.
 Below, we examine the most common mechanisms for scoliosis to create neck symptomology: